CLASS 2 NIC: Those who are self-employed use voluntary Class 2 NIC to help qualify for benefits and the State Pension.

 Note: Different payment types have different clearance times.
 Ensure you allow enough time for them to receive the payment before the deadline.

-You may need to pay extra Class 2 to fill any gap if you miss the National Insurance deadline.
+You may need to pay extra Class 2 to fill any gap if you miss the deadline for National Insurance.
 HM Revenue and Customs will inform you how much you need to pay if this happens.

 These types of payments go straight into the bank account at HM Revenue and Customs.